DanHerman212/streaming-systems/readme.md

 terraform init
 terraform apply
 ```

-## Step 2: Update Project Variables in Scripts<br>
+Once infrastructure is deployed prepare the Dataflow script<br>

+## Step 5: Prepare and Launch Dataflow script<br>
 Use the following script to update dataflow:
+Please update your project id in the script<br>
 ```shell
 cd streaming-systems/1-dataflow
 ./replace_project_id.sh <YOUR_PROJECT_ID>
 ```

-Once the infrastructure is deployed go to step 3<br>
+Once the infrastructure is deployed go to step 5<br>
 ## Step 5: Deploy Dataflow Job - It takes 3 minutes for Dataflow to get started <br>
 ```shell
 cd 1-dataflow